Within 6 Months

 Beyond 12 Months

 Revised Australian airport certification regulations (CASR Part 139) and an accompanying revised manual of standards (MOS) went into effect on Aug.
 13, 2020.
 Under a transition period, operators of certified airports have until Nov.
 13, 2022, to comply with the requirements and MOS publications, including developing an airport operations manual.

-Revisions to duty time and rest regulations for Canadian-registered commercial operators go into effect on Dec.
-12, 2020 for large air carriers (CAR Part 705), and on Dec.
-12, 2022 for commuter and air taxi operators of turbine and non-turbine aircraft (CAR Parts 704 and 703).
-Transport Canada said the changes include: prescribed flight and duty time limits that respect modern scientific research and international standards to limit the amount of time a crew member can be on the job; and fatigue risk-management systems that will require operators to demonstrate that any variance to the prescribed flight and duty time limits will not adversely affect the level of flight crew fatigue or alertness.
+Revisions to duty time and rest regulations for Canadian-registered commuter and air taxi operators of turbine and non-turbine aircraft (CAR Parts 704 and 703) go into effect on Dec.
+12, 2022.
+Transport Canada said the changes include: prescribed flight and duty time limits that respect modern scientific research and international standards to limit the amount of time a crewmember can be on the job; and fatigue risk-management systems that will require operators to demonstrate that any variance to the prescribed flight and duty time limits will not adversely affect the level of flight crew fatigue or alertness.

 Covid-19 pandemic implications have prompted New Zealand to extend its ADS-B Out compliance date for one year from the previous deadline of Dec.
 31, 2021.
 The ADS-B provisions, already mandatory for aircraft flying above 24,500 feet, will apply in the rest of New Zealand’s controlled airspace by Dec.
 31, 2022.
 Financial support to help aircraft owners equip with ADS-B avionics is available on a first-come, first-served basis, with up to $2,500 for ADS-B out and an additional $500 for ADS-B in.